0ctacity/.github/GOVERNANCE.md

 Team leaders are expected to act in the interests of their team, its projects, and Octacity as a whole.

-The steward may invalidate or reverse a team leader's authority or decisions when necessary.
+The Organization Lead may invalidate or reverse a team leader's authority or decisions when necessary.

 ## Team Members